Regeneration & Sleep

 Regeneration & Sleep – The underestimated power of rest

-When people think of therapy, they first think of movement, exercises or technique – but one of the most important healing factors is often the simplest: sufficient and good quality sleep.
+Many people think of movement, exercises or technique first when they think of therapy – but one of the most important healing factors is often the simplest: sufficient and good quality sleep.

 While you sleep, your body is highly active.
-In the deep sleep phase, countless Regeneration processes ab:
+Countless processes occur during deep sleep.
+Regeneration processes ab:

-• the central nervous system processes movement learning and coordination – important for rehabilitation and training
+- The central nervous system processes motor learning and coordination – important for rehabilitation and training.

 Why is sleep so important for physiotherapy?

-In physiotherapeutic work we lay the foundation for regeneration – but the actual reconstruction happens between units.
-Patients with chronic pain, after operations or with symptoms of exhaustion often benefit particularly when sleep and regeneration are taken seriously.
+In physiotherapy, we lay the foundation for regeneration – but the real work reconstruction This happens between units.
+Patients with chronic painPeople recovering from surgery or experiencing symptoms of exhaustion often benefit greatly when sleep and regeneration are taken seriously.

 A persistent sleep deficit can:

-• Studies show that those who regularly sleep less than 6 hours have a significantly increased risk of Cardiovascular diseases, Metabolic disorders (e.g. type 2 diabetes) and chronic complaints.
+Studies show that people who regularly sleep less than 6 hours have a significantly increased risk of Cardiovascular diseases, Metabolic disorders (e.g. type 2 diabetes) and chronic conditions.

 What should you pay attention to?